All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side-by-side comparison of key features and pricing

-The pivotal tesamorelin trials enrolled 806 HIV-positive patients with abdominal fat accumulation across two identical 26-week studies.
+The important tesamorelin trials enrolled 806 HIV-positive patients with abdominal fat accumulation across two identical 26-week studies.
 Results showed tesamorelin 2 mg daily reduced visceral adipose tissue by 15.2% in the first study and 18.0% in the second study, compared to 5.3% and 6.8% reductions with placebo (Falutz et al., NEJM, 2010).
 These reductions translated to absolute decreases of 20.2 cm² and 24.6 cm² in visceral fat area measured by CT scan.

 Subcutaneous fat showed minimal changes with tesamorelin treatment, indicating the peptide's selective effect on metabolically active visceral deposits.
 Patients maintained fat loss benefits throughout the 26-week treatment period without developing tolerance, suggesting sustained efficacy with continued use.

 Sermorelin's fat loss data comes primarily from smaller studies and clinical observations rather than large-scale randomized trials.
 A 12-week study of 65 adults with growth hormone deficiency showed sermorelin 0.3 mg daily reduced total body fat by 6.8% compared to 1.2% with placebo (Reed et al., Clinical Endocrinology, 2013).
-However, this study did not differentiate between visceral and subcutaneous fat compartments.
+But this study did not differentiate between visceral and subcutaneous fat compartments.

 Study Parameter Tesamorelin Sermorelin